 Finally, Disneyland will need to call-back employees, who will then need to undergo training while the parks ramp back up for operations.
 It’s realistic to expect a two-week timeline for all of that.
 Since Disneyland has already prepared for reopening once, all of the safety modifications and theme park reservation system have been prepared, so there’s less prep work that needs to be done this go-round.

-Speaking of weekday v. weekends, it’s worth addressing what reopening Disneyland looks like in terms of crowds, discounts, and more.
+While a reopening date for Disneyland is still far away, it’s nonetheless worth addressing what reopening Disneyland looks like in terms of crowds, discounts, and more.
 With Walt Disney World reopening first, many fans will look at what happens in the Florida parks for insight into what Disneyland will be like when it reopens.
 We’d caution against this.

 Due to divergent demographics and the nature of the California complex, things differ for Disneyland Resort.
 This is both good and bad for Disney, providing an easier path for bouncing back while also necessitating policies that can scale (and less learning on the fly).